iamogbz/scrabblex/README.md

 - Detect when the last turn is played and move the game phase to ended
 - Add a resign button which moves the game phase to ended
 - Add play against computer functionality
-- Show how many tiles are left in the tile bag
 - Allow using the keyboard (even on mobile) to enter word limiting it to what tiles the user has in their rack
 - Words on the board should be colored by the user that played them
 - Users can request a person is replaced with computer (AI) if the user then does not play in 30mins they are marked as AI